vinyldns/vinyldns/README.md

 ## Code of Conduct
 This project and everyone participating in it are governed by the [VinylDNS Code Of Conduct](CODE_OF_CONDUCT.md).
 By participating, you agree to this Code.
 Please report any violations to the code of conduct to vinyldns-core@googlegroups.com.

+## Quickstart
+Docker images for VinylDNS live on Docker Hub at https://hub.docker.com/u/vinyldns/dashboard/.
+To start up a local instance of VinylDNS on your machine with docker:

+1. Ensure that you have docker and docker-compose
+1. Clone the repo: `git clone https://github.com/vinyldns/vinyldns.git`
+1. Navigate to repo: `cd vinyldns`
+1. Run `bin/docker-up-vinyldns.sh`
+1. This will start up the api at `localhost:9000`, and the portal at `localhost:9001`

+Things to try after VinylDNS is running:

+1. View the portal at <http://localhost:9001> in a web browser
+1. Login with the credentials ***testuser*** and ***testpassword***
+1. Navigate to the `groups` tab: <http://localhost:9001/groups>
+1. Click on the **New Group** button and create a new group
+1. Navigate to the `zones` tab: <http://localhost:9001/zones>
+1. Click on the **Connect** button to connect to zone, the `bin/docker-up-vinyldns.sh` started up a local bind9 DNS server with a few test zones preloaded, connect to `Zone Name = dummy.`, `Email = sometest@vinyldns.com`, `Admin Group = the group you just created`.
+The DNS Server and Zone Transfer Server can be left blank as the test zones use the defaults
+1. This is async, so refresh the zones page to view the newly created zone
+1. Click the **View** button under the **Actions** column for the `dummy.` zone
+1. You will see that some records are preloaded already, this is because these records existed in the bind9 server and VinylDNS automatically syncs records with the backend DNS server upon zone connection
+1. From here, you can create DNS record sets in the **Manage Records** tab, and manage zone settings and ***ACL rules*** in the **Manage Zone** tab
+1. To try creating a DNS record, click on the **Create Record Set** button under Records, `Record Type = A, Record Name = my-test-a, TTL = 300, IP Addressess = 1.1.1.1`
+1. Click on the **Refresh** button under Records, you should see your new record created

+Things to note:

+1. Upon connecting to a zone for the first time, a zone sync is ran to provide VinylDNS a copy of the records in the zone
+1. Changes made via VinylDNS are made against the DNS backend, you do not need to sync the zone further to push those changes out
+1. If changes to the zone are made outside of VinylDNS, then the zone will have to be re-synced to give VinylDNS a copy of those records

 ## Developer Guide
 ### Requirements